-Do a quick search for “credit union marketing strategies”, “financial institution marketing strategies” – or even “bank marketing strategies”.
+Do a quick search for “credit union marketing strategies”, “credit union marketing plan” – or even “how to market a credit union”.
 You’ll find a lot of the same, thin recommendations over and over again.

 Most articles focus on guerrilla marketing, direct mail, in-person relationship management and other suggestions that are not even really strategies.

 What’s not covered in depth is online marketing strategies for credit unions.

 And that makes sense…

 The financial industry is notorious for being slow to change.
 This is often thanks to old-school board members, compliance teams, and budget guardians who want proof of exactly what results they can expect before they're willing to try anything new.
 In fact, if you’re reading this then you’re probably already ahead of the curve.
 Nice work!

 But, you came here for actionable strategies you can use for your credit union marketing plan, right?
 Before we get to those, let’s look at what exactly a “marketing strategy” means for the purpose of this conversation: